Sami-Alyasin/ClaimScope/status.md

 5. **Deployment**

-        In Progress 🚧
+        Done ✅
    - **Description**: Package the best-performing model into a web app (e.g., Streamlit or Flask).
 Provide a dashboard to upload new claims and see predicted fraud risk.

 ----
 6. **Documentation**

-        To-Do 📋
+        Done ✅
    - **Description**: Finalize project documentation.

 ----

 7. **Maintenance & Future Enhancements**

-        To-Do 📋
+        In Progress 🚧
    - **Description**: Plan for model monitoring, retraining schedules, and additional features (such as advanced NLP on adjuster notes or real-time streaming).